Wake-up-Freeman/OLD-ODISEO/docs/full-node/run-a-full-terra-node/updates-and-additional.md

 If you have issues at this step, please check that you have a compatible version of GO installed (v1.16.1-go1.17.1).
 :::

 The previous command uses `master` as it contains the latest stable release.
-See the [testnet repo](https://github.com/terra-money/testnet) for details on which version is needed for which testnet, and the [Terra Core release page](https://github.com/terra-money/core/releases) for details on each release.
+See the [testnet repo](https://github.com/daodiseomoney/testnet) for details on which version is needed for which testnet, and the [Daodiseo Core release page](https://github.com/daodiseomoney/core/releases) for details on each release.

 Your full node is now cleanly upgraded!